 Buying and owning a pet, for a lot of people, is high up on their bucket list.
 But it’s not as simple as just finding the money to buy the animal of your choice.
 The cost of owning a pet can be extensive and most definitely ongoing, and unfortunately lack of funds is one of the highest reasons for animals being in shelters across the UK.
-While a short term loan can get some pet owners out of a financial emergency, we’ve gathered together some ways for you to save money on your pet, and hopefully avoid any unexpected costs along the way.
+While a short term loan can get some pet owners out of a financial emergency, for example when you need to take your pet to the vet.
+We’ve gathered together some quick money saving tips to help along the way, to, hopefully avoid any unexpected costs.

 Spay/Neuter your pet

 Buying in bulk might not always look like you’re saving very much money – after all, a smaller bag of food will look cheaper than the larger bags – but more often than not the larger bag is better value for money.
-The cost per pound of food is usually higher on smaller bags than the larger ones, and so it might be worth looking into what sizes your pets preferred food comes in.
-You should also consider buying higher quality foods to help avoid your pet growing ill and having to visit the vet.
+The cost per pound of food is usually higher on smaller bags than the larger ones, and so it might be worth looking into what sizes your pets preferred food comes in at your local pet store.
+You should also consider buying higher quality foods to help avoid your pet getting ill and having to visit the vet.

 Be prepared for unexpected costs

-Vet bills are something that most, if not all pets will make you pay at some point in their life.
+Vet bills are something that, most animal owners will have to factor into their finances at some point in the lifespan of their pet.
 While we all hope that our pets stay happy and healthy throughout their entire lives, it’s not always that simple.
-Try finding a good insurance deal if your breed of pet is prone to illness or health issues, or set aside some money when you can just in case you have an unexpected visit to the vet.
+The average consultation fee charge by a Vet General Practice costs about £60 in the UK, this increases when the consultation is with a specialist.
+Surgical treatments can average approximately £1,500.
+The worry on top of the cost can leave you worrying more than you may have to, if you plan in advance for these bills it may help to relieve the stress so you can concentrate on getting your pet healthy.
+Try finding a good pet insurance deal if your breed of pet is prone to illness or health issues, check providers and cover carefully as these can be quite complex.
+Set aside some money when you can just in case you have an unexpected visit to the vet.
 Having that buffer will stop you having to pay the eye-watering bills straight out of your pocket.

 Adopt rather than buy